 Rainfall is correlated to lake water level data by applying a linear inverse weighted sum to the rainfall.
 The weighted sum gives higher weight to more recent rainfall and less weight to rainfall in the past.
-In this application, weighted sums varying from 6 months to 10 years are separately used, the results are compared, and the correlation with the highest correlation coefficient (R^2) is chosen as the best model.

-Rainfall was correlated to the water budget model results for the entire period used in the water budget model (May 1997 to May 2018), and the results from January 1946 to

-May 2018 (~71.4 years) were produced.
-For Pierce Lake, the 2-year weighted model had the highest correlation coefficient, with an R2 of 0.88 (the 3-year was a close second with an R2 of 0.87 but resulted in nearly identical percentiles, except the P50 and P90 were each 0.1 feet higher).
+In this application, weighted sums varying from 6 months to 10 years are separately used, the results are compared, and the correlation with the highest correlation coefficient (R) is chosen as the best model.
+Rainfall was correlated to the water budget model results for the entire period used in the water budget model (1980-2018), and the results from 1947-2018 (71 years) were produced.
+For Calm Lake, the 3-year weighted model had the highest correlation coefficient, with an R of 0.87.
 Previous correlations for lakes in the northern Tampa Bay area have consistently had best correlation coefficients in the 2 to 5-year range.
-The results are presented in Figure 16.
+The results are presented in Figure 18 .